ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 Cases should:

-* Include clinical notes with a minimum of 2-3 consultations for each case.
+* Include clinical notes with a minimum of two (2) consultations for each case.
 * Be at least medium level of complexity - not URTIs or medical certificates.
-* Demonstrate continuity of care.
+* Be sufficient to demonstrate continuity of care by the registrar.
 * Include investigations.
+* Include referrals.
+* Include Health Care Plans.
+* Include any other documents relevant to the case.

-Candidates should be able to explain clinical reasoning on all aspects.
+Candidates should be able to explain clinical reasoning on all aspects of the case.

 Examples of relevant investigations include but are not limited to:

 * results for review
 * referral to specialists or other health care providers
-* preventative health care plans.

 ***Emergency or RFDS Setting***

-Cases should be described as high risk and be from one of the following areas:
+Cases should be described as high acuity and be from one of the following areas:

 * One or more chronic illness, with severe exacerbation or progression
 * Acute or chronic illness or injury which poses a threat to life or bodily function e.g. multiple trauma, acute MI, pulmonary embolism, severe respiratory distress, progressive severe rheumatoid arthritis, psychiatric illness, with potential threat to self or others, peritonitis, ARF
-* An abrupt change in neurological status, e.g., seizure, TIA, weakness, sensory loss For example:
+* An abrupt change in neurological status, e.g., seizure, TIA, weakness, sensory loss.
-  ‘A 68-year-old male presents with chest pain with a good story for unstable angina.
-The patient has a history of hypertension (which is not well controlled on presentation) as well as stable diabetes.
-You personally review the EKG and CXR, order troponins and start the patient on a heparin drip.
-You also order an echocardiogram.’

 ***AST - Palliative care***

-Candidates must submit a total of 12 cases within 12 months from date of first submission.
+Candidates must submit a total of 12 cases within 12 months from date of enrolment.
+Candidates have the option to submit all 12 cases at the time of enrolment, OR they can submit a minimum of four (4) cases at enrolment followed by four (4) cases at a time, within a 12-month period from the date of enrolment.

+first submission.
 A minimum of four cases must be submitted at CBD enrolment, then a minimum of four cases at a time.

 Candidates are required to submit cases where they have played a central role in at least four of the following areas: